samuel-s-marques/thisbotdoesnotexist/readme.md

 ## Features

-1. **Procedural Image Generation**: thisbotdoesnotexist.com generates realistic images of non-existent people.
+1. **Image Generation**: thisbotdoesnotexist generates realistic images of non-existent people.

 2. **Procedural Attribute Generation**: Beyond just images, the system also creates a complete persona for each generated individual, including their characteristics, biography, likes, dislikes, and more.